 I believe that we need to recognize better ways to empower consumers, and it’s not about more apps or more data.
 We need a shift in the healthcare culture, just as you described, and we can learn from the world of financial management.
 A financial advisor can only create an investment plan after a client shares their goals, priorities, and the amount of investment risk they are willing to take.

 So let’s move to healthcare.
 A doctor, or clinician needs to understand that patients need to articulate their goals, priorities, and propensity for risk.
 How do we build a healthcare system that builds those steps of discovery into the process of providing care?
 Sometimes I think we need “health management advisors” just like we have wealth advisors.

 JF: I agree, but in the finance industry the shift involved a change in regulations.
 Planners had to disclose how they were being compensated.
 In healthcare, plans have historically competed first on how they manage risk, and second on how they care for their members.
 If they were absolved from having to manage some of that higher risk, they could focus more on how they treat the patient.

 AG: Jeff, insurance companies are just financing organizations.
 They’re there to calculate and manage risk.
 They are not there to deliver care.
 We need to separate those two functions to create better checks and balances while, at the same time, establishing a standard definition of the term “quality” for all stakeholders.

-This conversation will continue in next week's blog "The Promise of Data-Driven Healthcare - Part Two."
+This conversation continues in next week's blog "The Promise of Data Driven Healthcare - Part Two."

 If you'd like to dive deeper into data driven health engagement, download the Health Engagement Playbook to discover the 9 must-have plays to drive down costs and raise quality ratings.